PrestaShop/prestashop.github.io/news/_posts/2017-03-24-contributor-interview-martin-fojtik.md

 **What contribution are the most proud of so far?**

 I would not say that I am somehow proud of my contributions.
-But for example, the PR which improves the accessibility of frontend can be helpful to people with disabilities, and I like that.
+But for example, [the PR which improves the accessibility of frontend](https://github.com/PrestaShop/PrestaShop/pull/7020) can be helpful to people with disabilities, and I like that.

+_Note from PS: we're planning on improving default a11y this year, and this PR will be part of it!_

 **Do you have any advice for first-time PrestaShop contributors?**